arunofhyd/OmniSearch/latest_native.md

 								set optCounter to optCounter + 1
 							end repeat

-							set chosenLocales to choose from list locOptions with prompt ("Select regions for " & engName & ":" & return) default items {item 2 of locOptions} with title "OmniSearch Setup (5/5)" with multiple selections allowed
+							set chosenLocales to choose from list locOptions with prompt ("Select regions for " & engName & ":" & return & "(Hold Command ⌘ to select multiple)" & return) default items {item 2 of locOptions} with title "OmniSearch Setup (5/5)" with multiple selections allowed

 							if chosenLocales is not false then
 								set addAll to false